-At 30 June 2012, the directors have performed a directors' valuation on the freehold land and buildings.
+At 30 June 2015, the directors have performed a directors' valuation on the freehold land and buildings.
 Land and buildings are not held on an "Available for Resale" basis.
-The directors have determined to leave the value of the land and buildings unchanged at 30 June 2012, as the Directors are of the opinion that the carrying value of land and buildings represents 'fair value'.
+The directors have reviewed the key assumptions adopted by the valuers in 2011 and do not believe there has been a significant change in the assumptions at 30 June 2015.
+The directors therefore believe the carrying amount of the land correctly reflects the fair value less cost to sell at 30 June 2015.